hashicorp/terraform-aws-consul-ecs/test/acceptance/perf/README.md

 * Number of tasks running

 How to test:
-* Setting `-server-instances-per-service-group` to 1 and `-server-instances` to a relatively small number is fine.
+* Setting `-server-instances-per-service-group` to 1 and `-service-groups` to a large number.
 * Set `-percent-restart` to 100 so tokens will be continuously created and deleted.
 * Set `-restarts` to a large number to see how the ACL controller responds to